Lewis Lloyd: Early life

-Nicknamed "Black Magic," Lloyd played his high school basketball at Overbrook High School in Philadelphia, the same as Wilt Chamberlain.
+Lloyd played his high school basketball at Overbrook High School in Philadelphia, the same as Wilt Chamberlain, where he earned the nickname "Black Magic."

 College career

 He graduated from Drake University in Des Moines, Iowa after starting his college career at the junior college, New Mexico Military Institute in Roswell.
 Lloyd averaged 30.2 points and 15 rebounds per game in his junior year and 26.3 per game as a Senior.
 He was a two-time winner of the Missouri Valley Conference Player of the Year while at Drake.
-Lloyd's #30 jersey is retired at Drake.

 Professional career

 Golden State Warriors (1981-1983)

-Lloyd played seven seasons in the NBA, after being selected in the fourth round of the 1981 NBA Draft by the Golden State Warriors.
+Lloyd was selected in the fourth round of the 1981 NBA draft by the Golden State Warriors.
+He played seven seasons in the NBA.

 Houston Rockets (1983-1987)

-After two seasons in Oakland, he moved to the Houston Rockets, where he would play three full seasons, appearing in 246 out of 246 possible regular season contests while always scoring in double digits.
+After two seasons in Oakland, he moved to the Houston Rockets, where he would play three full seasons, appearing in 246 out of 246 possible regular season games while always scoring in double digits.
 In late 1986, however, he tested positive for cocaine alongside teammate Mitchell Wiggins, incurring a 2 1/2-year suspension from the league.